webgptorg/promptbook/packages/utils/README.md

-If you have a simple, single prompt for ChatGPT, GPT-4, Anthropic Claude, Google Gemini, Llama 2, or whatever, it doesn't matter how you integrate it.
+If you have a simple, single prompt for ChatGPT, GPT-4, Anthropic Claude, Google Gemini, Llama 3, or whatever, it doesn't matter how you integrate it.
 Whether it's calling a REST API directly, using the SDK, hardcoding the prompt into the source code, or importing a text file, the process remains the same.

-But often you will struggle with the limitations of LLMs, such as hallucinations, off-topic responses, poor quality output, language drift, word repetition repetition repetition repetition or misuse, lack of context, or just plain w𝒆𝐢rd responses.
+But often you will struggle with the **limitations of LLMs**, such as **hallucinations, off-topic responses, poor quality output, language and prompt drift, word repetition repetition repetition repetition or misuse, lack of context, or just plain w𝒆𝐢rd responses**.
 When this happens, you generally have three options:

 1. **Fine-tune** the model to your specifications or even train your own.
 2. **Prompt-engineer** the prompt to the best shape you can achieve.
 3. Orchestrate **multiple prompts** in a [pipeline](https://github.com/webgptorg/promptbook/discussions/64) to get the best result.

-In all of these situations, but especially in 3., the Promptbook library can make your life easier.
+In all of these situations, but especially in 3., the **✨ Promptbook can make your life waaaaaaaaaay easier**.

 -   [**Separates concerns**](https://github.com/webgptorg/promptbook/discussions/32) between prompt-engineer and programmer, between code files and prompt files, and between prompts and their execution logic.
 -   Establishes a [**common format `.ptbk.md`**](https://github.com/webgptorg/promptbook/discussions/85) that can be used to describe your prompt business logic without having to write code or deal with the technicalities of LLMs.